Rat care guide

 Fairy forest cage

-Use a mushroom hide as the sleeping point, shelves as the route, and foraging cups as the daily interest.
+Use a mushroom hide as the sleeping point, shelves as the guide, and foraging cups as the daily interest.
 It feels styled, but every piece still has a job.

 Gothic cage corner

 Keep the palette tighter and let one darker hide do the visual work.
-Add a shelf route if the cage needs height, then stop before the corner gets cramped.
+Add a shelf guide if the cage needs height, then stop before the corner gets cramped.

 Tea party setup

-A teapot hide and shelf route works well when you want a playful cage corner that is still easy to understand at a glance.
+A teapot hide and shelf guide works well when you want a playful cage corner that is still easy to understand at a glance.

-Want the shortest route?
+Want the shortest guide?
 Start with the Rat Care hub, then choose the missing job: hide, shelf, feeder or foraging point.

 Shop Rat CareFrequently asked questions